Terrenz/alx-pre_course/README.md

-My first read me
-ALX School is so cool!
+My first read me, ALX School is so cool!